 Our final goal was to showcase our project in a photo-exhibit event in the heart of Hamilton, where the public was welcome to come and see the everyday lives and stories of people in their community.

-Over the past year, the Seniors of Canada team has been putting together images and stories of some amazing seniors in the Hamilton area, and it’s finally time for everyone to see what we’ve been working so hard on.
-And now we’re here, presenting our pictures and stories in a book that sums up the spirit of our project; that aging is a natural part of life and that being a senior doesn’t make your life or story any less valuable or interesting.
+The Seniors of Canada team has been putting together images and stories of some amazing seniors in the Hamilton area, and it’s finally time for everyone to see what we’ve been working so hard on.
+And now we’re here, presenting our pictures and stories that sums up the spirit of our project; that aging is a natural part of life and that being a senior doesn’t make your life or story any less valuable or interesting.

 On this website you’ll see and read the photos and stories of seniors in the Hamilton Community including a Seniors of Canada initiative: Iconic Ageing.
 We hope you enjoy seeing the project and that it challenges your notions about ageism and the aging process.